-The usual final proof time is around 2-3 hours.
+A usual final proof time is around 2-3 hours.
 To speed up the final proof you can add more yeast, or increase the temperature.

-The temperature of the dough and the room will decrease the final proof time.
+A low temperature of the dough and the room will decrease the final proof time.

 13. The bake stage

-Oven settings tend to be around 220-230C (430-450F) for most types of bread but can increase for baguettes and lower for heavily sweetened bread.
+Oven settings tend to be around 220-230C (430-450F) for most types of bread but can increase for baguettes and lower for sweetened bread.

 It can be tempting to enjoy delicious warm bread before this point but you will notice more flavour and a better crumb/crust structure if you have the willpower to wait.

 When removing soft rolls from the oven it's a good tip to give the tray a bang on the work surface to help them set.